jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-03-checkpoint.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section I, Chapter 3.
+title: Part I. Section I. Chapter 3.
 "Of the Multiplication of Simple Quantities."
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section I. "Of the different Methods of calculating Simple Quantities."
+#### Part I. "Containing the Analysis of Determinate Quantities."
+Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 3.
 "Of the Multiplication of Simple Quantities."

 <span class="art">23</span> When there are two or more equal numbers to be
 added together, the expression of their sum may be abridged: